iSECPartners/ios-ssl-kill-switch/README.md

     killall -HUP SpringBoard

-There should be a new meny in the device's Settings where you can enable the extension.
+There should be a new menu in the device's Settings where you can enable the extension.

 Finally, start / restart the App you want to test.

 ### How to uninstall